 Seeing, or catching just a glimpse of, what Jesus is like moves us, and even changes us.
 One sip of this living water, one glimpse of Him, makes us want more.
 My friend, after seeing Jesus’ interaction with this woman at the well, and then with other outcasts (like the woman caught in adultery), was amazed.
 She paused, and then looked at me and said, “I like Jesus.”
 That is what even a glimpse of Jesus, of who He really is, does in a life.

-Later, many years later after holding that extremely huge pine cone, (by the way, the pine cone was not from the redwood tree – but it was still amazing!)
+Later, many years later after holding that extremely huge pine cone.
 I was able to go with my husband to California.
-On the top of my list of things to see, was of course, the redwoods.
-Right away, I realized there was so much more to see.
+Right away, I realized there was so much to see.
 It seemed like everyday was filled with something spectacular.
 The redwoods were amazing, but so was Highway 1 along the coast, Muir Woods, and San Francisco, the Golden Gate Bridge, the Pacific Ocean, and Yosemite National Park.
 There were also so many, many more things to see, that I didn’t get to see.
 There is always more.

 Jesus gives us more.
 Jesus says in John 4:9, “He who has seen Me has seen the Father…” Jesus shows us what our Father in heaven is like.
 I think, as we get even just a glimpse of what He is like, we want more.
 I think if we could give others just a glimpse of what He is like, they also will want more.
 I want my life to be this kind of life, that gives glimpses of Jesus to others.
 Next time: How simple things impact others…

 Overflow: allowing God’s ways to touch our lives and then our lives to pour out to others